 Myanmar eVisa for Russian Citizens

 Myanmar, formerly known as Burma, opened its doors to tourists in 2011.
 Three years later, in September 2014, the government of Myanmar implemented an electronic visa system to facilitate entry to their country.
-This means it is no longer necessary to contact the Myanmar Embassy to apply for a visa.
-The online e-Visa process can be done at any time and from anywhere in the world.
+This means it is no longer necessary to contact the Myanmar Embassy to obtain a Myanmar (Burma) eVisa.
+The online Myanmar e-Visa process can be done at any time and from anywhere in the world.

 In 2018, a total of 5,451 Russian citizens entered Myanmar, either for tourist or business purposes.

 An online visa is needed to go from Russia to Myanmar.
 It is intended for travelers who wish to visit the country for either business or leisure.
 Myanmar eVisa is valid for 90 days from the date of issue, and it grants a single entry.